atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 > well as unbonded ATOM, the resulting ATONE balance will come from the
 > contribution of each part as already discussed.

+> [!NOTE]
+> For this ATONE distribution, all Cosmos Hub's vesting accounts will be
+> considered as normal accounts meaning that the ATONE equivalent for those
+> Cosmos Hub (ATOM) vested tokens will be immediately available in AtomOne.
+Any
+> votes from staked vested tokens will be treated by the distribution algorithm
+> similarly to normal staked tokens.

 The following table is also provided for a quick recap:

 |                     |  DNV      | YES | ABSTAIN | NO |    NWV    |